• Log In

 Applicants must have:

-• At least two years experience working in the development field at the sector, national, regional, or international level, with preference given to applicants already working in capacity development.
+• At least two years of experience working in the development field at the sector, national, regional, or international level, with preference given to applicants already working in capacity development.

-Tuition fees are 790 euros per participant, due upon acceptance into the course.
+The course fee is €790 per participant, due upon acceptance into the course.

 Please upload a motivation letter with your application (maximum 1 page) indicating: